Click the Excel logo to download the Route planner or plan your Route online.

 The minimum steepness to be able to ski down instead of walking.

-Under normal snow conditions 20 degrees is a good average.
+snow conditions 20 degrees is a good average.

 The critical descending angle must be between 0 and 45 degrees.